Ptujec/LaunchBar/Actual-Budget/README.md

 This action displays account balances and the most recent transactions.

-A special feature is that the action detects links to Mail in a transaction note and opens the linked Mail if you hit `Enter`.
+A special feature is that the action detects links to Mail in a transaction note and opens the linked Mail if you hit `enter`.

+If you have multiple budgets, you can show them with `command` + `→`.

 ## Download & Update